 Packing list for trekking tours to Machu Picchu

-Essential for hiking to Machu Picchu!
+Essential Packing list for the Trekking tour to Machu Picchu!

 A good pair of hiking boots

 Hiking boots that work.
 If you plan on hiking to Machu Picchu, it is imperative that you wear hiking boots.
 They help your ankles and feet remain stable while providing you with sufficient grip on any surfaces that might be slippery or uneven, protecting against rocks, roots and other hazards that you might come across while exploring nature's beauties.
 Look for boots which fit properly so your toes have enough room to move freely while hiking.

 Protecting your eyes while hiking to Machu Picchu from the sun requires sunglasses with UV blocking properties and polarized lenses to reduce glare and eye fatigue.
 When selecting sunglasses for this trip, opt for ones which offer complete UV ray blocking capability as well as those featuring polarized lenses for optimal performance.

 Sunscreen Before setting out on any hike to Machu Picchu, sunscreen application is absolutely essential to ensuring the protection of your skin from its harsh altitude sun.
 Select from one of the many available high SPF and water-resistant options; apply generous amounts every few hours while sweating or swimming if necessary.

 People have long debated which is better: wearing a hat or bandana while hiking to Machu Picchu.
 Both options offer their own set of advantages and disadvantages: wearing a hat can protect from sunrays while simultaneously creating discomfort; bandanas can keep sweat at bay, yet don't offer as much sun protection; so the choice should ultimately rest with you and what works for your individual situation.